 Types of Natwest Retirement Mortgages Available for Over 60s

 Natwest offers various types of retirement mortgages to suit different needs.
 One type is the Lifetime mortgage, which allows homeowners aged 55 and over to release equity from their homes.
-With this type, there are no monthly payments required as the loan and interest will be repaid when you pass away or move into long-term care.
+This type requires no monthly payments, as the loan and interest will be repaid when you pass away or move into long-term care.

-Another option is the Retirement Interest Only (RIO) mortgage, which lets you borrow money against your home while making interest-only repayments each month.
-This can provide a regular income stream during retirement without having to sell your property.
+Another option is the Retirement Interest Only (RIO) mortgage, which lets you borrow money against your home while making interest-only monthly repayments.
+This can provide a regular income stream during retirement without selling your property.

-Natwest also offers standard repayment mortgages that can be extended up until age 80, giving borrowers more flexibility in terms of payment schedules.
+Natwest also offers standard repayment mortgages that can be extended until age 80, giving borrowers more flexibility in payment schedules.

 Important key phrases: Lifetime mortgage, Retirement Interest Only (RIO) mortgage*